Connect Care Provider Portal

 Alberta Health Services (AHS) would like to welcome healthcare providers to participate and engage with Connect Care, a new way of using and sharing health information to improve patient care.

-With Connect Care Provider Portal (CCPP), you will have access to information about your patients who receive care from Alberta Health Services.
+AHS is working with Alberta Health to launch the Connect Care Provider Portal (CCPP) via the Alberta Netcare Portal (ANP).
+With the Connect Care Provider Portal (CCPP), you will have access to information about your patients who receive care from AHS and affiliates.
 You will be able to track them through their care, giving you a more complete picture of their health information.
 The Connect Care Provider Portal (CCPP) is free of charge for independent community clinicians in Alberta.

-Connect Care is being implemented across AHS between now and 2024.
-If your patients are attending an AHS site that is using Connect Care, through CCPP, you have the ability to view clinical records associated with those events, as well as track referrals and AHS appointments for procedures or tests.
+Connect Care is being implemented across AHS between now and the end of 2024.
+If your patients are receiving care from an AHS site that is using Connect Care, through CCPP, you have the ability to view clinical records associated with those events, as well as track referrals and AHS appointments for procedures or tests.

 You can also access historical AHS test results and treatment summaries retroactive to 2017 for all of your patients, no matter where you or your patient is located in Alberta.